You are here: Programs & Courses » Master's Programs » Mannheim Master in Sustainability & Impact Management (Part-Time/Blended) » Program Structure

 Learning Goals – In this course, participants...

 Marketing Fundamentals is designed to introduce participants to key concepts, tools, and practice of marketing.
-An effective and sustainable implementation of marketing concepts requires knowledge of key relationships between the 3 Cs - internal (company) and external (competitors and customers) environments.
-This course will especially address issues pertaining to marketing strategy, segmentation, targeting, and positioning and its implementation via specific marketing activities.
+Effective implementation of marketing concepts requires knowledge of key relationships between the 3 Cs - internal (company) and external (competitors and customers) environments.
+This course will especially address issues pertaining to marketing strategy, segmentation, targeting, and positioning and its implementation via specific marketing activities (i.e., product management with a focus on innovation, price management, brand and communication management).

 The course Business Analytics aims to equip students with the necessary skills and knowledge to analyze and make data-driven decisions related to sustainability and environmental issues.
 Throughout the course, students will work on hands-on assignments to apply the concepts they learn to real-world sustainability challenges and will enhance their analytical skills.